danielang2020/danielang2020.github.io/books/domain_driven_design/ddd.md

 ### Designing Objects for Relational Databases
 > Technically, the relational table design does not have to reflect the domain model.

+## Chapter Seven.
+Using the Language: An Extended Example
+> VALUE OBJECTS usually shouldn't reference their owners.

+## Chapter Fourteen.
+Maintaining Model Integrity
+> A model is meaningless unless it is logically consistent.
+In an ideal world, we would have a single model spanning the whole domain of the enterprise.
+This model would be unified, without any contradictory or overlapping definitions of terms.
+Every logical statement about the domain would be consistent.

+### Bounded Context
+> Explicitly define the context within which a model applies.
+Explicitly set boundaries in terms of team organization, usage within specific parts of the appliction, and physical manifestions such as code bases and database schemas.
+Keep the model strictly consistent within these bounds, but don't be distracted or confused by issues outside.